 Funfetti Popcorn Mix: Ingredients & Equipment

-For this Birthday Cake Popcorn Mix recipe, you’ll need …
+For this Birthday Cake Popcorn Mix recipe, you will need …

 - popcorn kernels – unflavored ones are the best here, or only LIGHTLY salted/sweetened.